FortAwesome/wordpress-fontawesome/readme.txt

 == Changelog ==

+= 4.0.2 =
+* FIX: re-enable the Icon Chooser in the Classic Editor on WordPress 4.
+* FIX: in some cases where the path to the plugin was a non-standard location--such as when installed via composer--the admin settings page and Icon Chooser would not load correctly.
+Fixed.
+* FIX: the global version of the lodash JavaScript library was again being overwritten by the version used by this plugin.
+Fixed.
+* The Icon Chooser's integration with the Block Editor (Gutenberg) has been disabled for Wordpress 5.0, 5.1, 5.2, and 5.3, due to incomptabile JavaScript libraries.
+  All other features of the plugin work normally on those versions, including Icon Chooser integration with the Classic Editor.

 = 4.0.1 =
 * FIX: In scenarios where both Gutenberg (Block) and TinyMCE (Classic) editors were being loaded onto the same page, the Gutenberg editor was not